denisw/redux-preboiled/README.md

 // => { type: 'multiply', payload: 2 }

 // Preboiled comes with several helpers for composing reducers.
-// Below we use:
+// Below we re-create the `switch (action.type)` pattern with:
 //
-// - `onAction`, which lets us create action-type-specific sub-reducers.
+// - `onAction`, which lets us create action-specific sub-reducers.
-//    We can directly pass a `createAction` action creator to it; in
+//    We directly pass the `createAction` action creators to it; in
-//    TypeScript, this will cause the `action` parameter's type to
+//    TypeScript, this gives us automatic type inference for the
-//    be inferred automatically.
+//    sub-reducer's `action` parameter.
 //
 //  - `withInitialState`, which provides the initial state for the
 //    sub-reducers.
 //
-//  - `chainReducers`, which pulls everything together.
+//  - `chainReducers`, which pulls everything together by arranging
-//
-// Together, these helpers replaces the common `switch (action.type)`
-// pattern with something more concise. const counterReducer = chainReducers( withInitialState(0), onAction(increment, state => state + 1),
+//    its child reducers into a pipeline (or "call chain"). const counterReducer = chainReducers( withInitialState(0), onAction(increment, state => state + 1),